 The school considers student assessments, parent-teacher conference, and longitudinal research integral in measuring success.
 The Brigance is used for student assessments which are conducted prior to new student enrollment and continually used to track development throughout the school year.
 Parent-teacher conferences are held each fall and spring, in addition to continuous opportunities for collaboration and visits.

-The environment at KLA School of Prospect is seen as the student’s third Teacher and the aesthetic beauty within our school is seen as an important part of respecting the child and his/her learning environment.
+The environment at KLA Schools of Prospect is seen as the student's third Teacher and the aesthetic beauty within our school is seen as an important part of respecting the child and his/her learning environment.
 Organized, clutter-free spaces along with soft lights, real vases, plants, and natural wood furnishings add to the welcoming feel of each classroom.
 Very little, if any, commercial products are included.
-Interactive spaces, a variety of learning hubs, plus several ateliers (art studios) fill the state-of-the art facility and allow students to work together in small groups, share their own perspective, hear others’ perspectives, negotiate, cooperate, and make decisions within the group.
-Examples of children’s work and collections made from former outings are displayed at eye level for both children and adults to see.
+Interactive spaces, a variety of learning hubs, plus several ateliers (art studios) fill the state-of-the art facility and allow students to work together in small groups, share their own perspective, hear others' perspectives, negotiate, cooperate, and make decisions within the group.
+Examples of children's work and collections made from former outings are displayed at eye level for both children and adults to see.

-Hailed in December, 1991 by Newsweek Magazine as the best preschool approach in the world, KLA School of Prospect follows the world-renowned Reggio Emilia (pronounced red’jO AmE’lya) teaching philosophy.
+Hailed in December, 1991 by Newsweek Magazine as the best preschool approach in the world, KLA Schools of Prospect follows the world-renowned Reggio Emilia (pronounced red'jO AmE'lya) teaching philosophy.
 This approach to education was developed after World War II for municipal pre-primary schools (children under the age of six) in Reggio Emilia, Italy.
 Enabling children to readily acquire the skills of critical thinking and collaboration has been widely adopted throughout the United States, Europe, New Zealand, and Australia.

 Key elements include:

 • Invention (a cycle of experience)

 • Documentation of student's work